 Staying in Reykjavik isn’t ideal (unless in winter) and I really recommend exploring Iceland by taking a road trip.
 The most popular places along the South Coast can be visited in as little as 4-5 days.
 Here you can find a very detailed itinerary covering all the must-see places in the south of Iceland: 4 days in Iceland.

 Iceland is so big and there is so much to see that it’s really hard to visit all the best places in just a few days.
 A lot depends on the season when you’re traveling as well.
+It’s, therefore, important to do some research in advance.

 The most popular places to visit are Reykjavik, the Golden Circle, the Blue Lagoon, the waterfalls and the black sand beaches of the South Coast, and also Jokulsarlon Glacier Lagoon.
 Our 4-day itinerary mentioned above covers all these must-see places.